ahuacate/pve-medialab/README.md

 ```

 ### 4.11 Final Configuring of Deluge - Ubuntu 18.04
-Here we are going to use the deluge-console commands to configure Deluge Preferences.
-Unfortunately I have'nt found a way to `enable` the Deluge Plugins command line -- follow the instructions [HERE](https://github.com/ahuacate/deluge/blob/master/README.md#101-manual-configuration) after you've completed installing Deluge.
+Here we are going to use the deluge-console commands to configure Deluge Preferences and enable some Deluge Plugins.

 Go to the Proxmox web interface `typhoon-01` > `113 (deluge)` > `>_ Shell` and type the following:
 ```